Peniculus hokutoae

 Peniculus hokutoae is a species of parasitic pennellid copepod.
 It was described in 2018 from a single female.
 The type-host is the myctophid fish Symbolophorus evermanni and the type-locality is off Japan.
 The Japanese name of this species is hokuto-kozutsu-hijikimushi.

 According to Ohtsuka, Nishikawa & Boxshall, this species is the first record of parasitism by the genus Peniculus on a mesopelagic myctophid fish.

+Description

 The species was distinguished from other congeners by (1) the presence of a conical process anterior to the rostrum; (2) the secondary elongation of the first pedigerous somite; (3) the incorporation of the third and fourth pedigerous somites into the trunk; (4) the unilobate maxillule bearing two unequal apical setae; (5) the lack of any processes on the first segment of the maxilla.